A type of fluoroscope with a hand-held imaging screen.

-A condition in which the skin reacts abnormally to light; especially, ultraviolet radiations or sunlight: Photosensitization can be caused by the presence of drugs, hormones, or certain diseases; such as, lupus which is a chronic inflammatory ailment.
+A condition in which the skin reacts abnormally to light, especially ultraviolet radiations or sunlight: Photosensitization can be caused by the presence of drugs, hormones, or certain diseases, such as lupus, a chronic inflammatory ailment.

 , photosensitizes; photosensitized; photosensitizing

-The use of a substance that provides a stronger physical reaction to the influence of light; such as, an organism, a cell, or skin: Because he wanted a tan, Pedro used a special cream on his arms to photosensitize them.
+To provide a strong physical reaction to the influence of light, such as an organism, a cell, or skin: Because he wanted a tan, Pedro used a special cream on his arms to photosensitize them.

 photosensor oculography (s) (noun)

 The process by which the position and movement of the eye is measured by the use of a light sensitive device: Ingrid's doctor had a specialist examine her eyes using a photosensor oculography procedure in order to make a better diagnosis of what was causing her to lose her vision.